GovTechSG/seed-documentation/onboard-device-to-seed.md

   <kbd>![sign-in](images/onboarding-for-macos/sign-in.png)</kbd>

   3. Approve your TechPass login using the authenticator app that was used to set up TechPass MFA.
-However, if you are a public officer, you must first approve your WOG login by entering the verification code displayed for your SG Govt M365 profile on the authenticator app before approving your Techpass login.
+However, if you are a public officer, approve your WOG login first by entering the verification code displayed for your SG Govt M365 profile on the authenticator app before approving your Techpass login.

   <kbd>![log-in-to-gcc](images/onboarding-for-macos/log-in-to-gcc.png)</kbd>